Fifteenth Amendment to the United States Constitution: Post-Reconstruction

+In Ex Parte Yarbrough (1884), the Court allowed individuals who were not state actors to be prosecuted because Article I, Section 4, gives Congress the power to regulate federal elections.

+A Federal Elections Bill (the Lodge Bill of 1890) was successfully filibustered in the Senate.

+Congress further weakened the Enforcement Acts in 1894 by removing a provision against conspiracy.

 From 1890 to 1910, poll taxes and literacy tests were instituted across the South, effectively disenfranchising the great majority of black men.
 White male-only primary elections also served to reduce the influence of black men in the political system.
 Along with increasing legal obstacles, blacks were excluded from the political system by threats of violent reprisals by whites in the form of lynch mobs and terrorist attacks by the Ku Klux Klan.
 Some Democrats even advocated a repeal of the amendment, such as William Bourke Cockran of New York.

 In the 20th century, the Court began to read the Fifteenth Amendment more broadly.
 In Guinn v.
 United States (1915), a unanimous Court struck down an Oklahoma grandfather clause that effectively exempted white voters from a literacy test, finding it to be discriminatory.
 The Court ruled in the related case Myers v.
 Anderson (1915), that the officials who enforced such a clause were liable for civil damages.

 The Court addressed the white primary system in a series of decisions later known as the "Texas primary cases".
 In Nixon v.
 Herndon (1927), Dr. Lawrence A. Nixon sued for damages under federal civil rights laws after being denied a ballot in a Democratic party primary election on the basis of race.
 The Court found in his favor on the basis of the Fourteenth Amendment, which guarantees equal protection under the law, while not discussing his Fifteenth Amendment claim.
 After Texas amended its statute to allow the political party's state executive committee to set voting qualifications, Nixon sued again; in Nixon v.
 Condon (1932), the Court again found in his favor on the basis of the Fourteenth Amendment.

 Following Nixon, the Democratic Party's state convention instituted a rule that only whites could vote in its primary elections; the Court unanimously upheld this rule as constitutional in Grovey v.
 Townsend (1935), distinguishing the discrimination by a private organization from that of the state in the previous primary cases.
 However, in United States v.
 Classic (1941), the Court ruled that primary elections were an essential part of the electoral process, undermining the reasoning in Grovey.
 Based on Classic, the Court in Smith v.
 Allwright (1944), overruled Grovey, ruling that denying non-white voters a ballot in primary elections was a violation of the Fifteenth Amendment.
 In the last of the Texas primary cases, Terry v.
 Adams (1953), the Court ruled that black plaintiffs were entitled to damages from a group that organized whites-only pre-primary elections with the assistance of Democratic party officials.